-For the 2023-24 school year, a parent may request in writing that a student repeat a course taken for high school credit that the student took and received credit for during the 2022-23 school year.
+For the 2023-24 school year, a parent may request in writing that a student repeat grade 4, 5, 6, 7, or 8 that the student was enrolled in during the 2022-23 school year.
 Before granting the request, the district may convene a retention committee to meet and discuss the request and will invite the parent to participate.